sydhssn/first_projects/README.md

 # first_projects
-A please for all the first projects that I'm working on to gain and develop my Python skills.
+A place for all the first projects that I'm working on to gain and develop my Python skills.